Krupayagnik/QA-ManualTesting-Portfolio./README.md

 Welcome! 👋
 This repository contains my work and documents from my internship and self-practice as a QA Manual Tester.

-## Contents That I've Mentioned:
+## Contents That I'm Working on Mentioned below:

+- Test Title
 - Test Plan
+- Descripiton
+- Expected Resut
+- Actual result
-- Test Cases
+- Test case Status
-- Bug Reports
 - Test Summary

 ## About Me